 “I do.”

-George opened his mouth to speak but nothing came out.
+George opened his mouth to speak, but nothing came.
 He hadn’t directly looked at Charles in a long time.
-It made his throat go taut.

-“I must confess something thine mind might object, but thine soul will understand,” Charles said.
+“I must confess something thine mind may object, but thine soul will understand,” Charles said.
 “Six hanged so far.
 Six, George.
 I haven’t felt right about a single one.
-George… I do not believe there is wickedness in Salem.
+George… I have not seen this wickedness we claim to reject— I do not see it here.
 I truly in my soul do not feel it.”

-Charles met his eyes in height, a stark contrast to how it had been when they were fourteen in the bell tower.
-Every day at noon they would climb the creaky staircase high above the church to ring the bell.
-It wasn’t a two-person job, but they had made it so.
-The reverend tasked them with the chores that required more sprightly bodies.
+They were the same height now, a stark contrast to how it had been when they were fourteen in the bell tower.
+Every day at noon they climbed the creaky staircase above the world to ring the church bell.
+Of course, it didn’t require two people, but they had made it so.
+The reverend always tasked them with the chores that required more sprightly bodies.
 They’d carry the large wooden cross up and down the altar and hammer down nails that stuck out at pews.
-But every day at noon, they stood above the world, isolated from it.
+But every day at noon, they stood between Heaven and Earth, somehow isolated from it.

 “Evil torments,” George said quietly.
 “I’ve seen it.”

 He had.
-He had witnessed those girls in front of his eyes.
-They convulsed and were thrown into walls.
+He had witnessed those tormented girls in front of his very eyes.
+He saw them convulse in their beds; their bodies tossed and thrown into walls.
 They bruised from apparitions and were raw with claw marks.
+How could Charles deny such an evil?

-“And Goody Burnell confessed.
+“And Goody Benjamin Burnell confessed.
 He confessed that he was compelled by evil to commit wickedness.
-He said it from his very lips,” George said.
+Words from his very tongue,” George said.
 “Same goes for Goody Abbott.
 Everyone is confessing their sins.”

 “Then how true is the matter?
-It is beginning to sound of a guise to lift the weight from one’s chest,” Charles spat out.
+It is beginning to sound of a guise to lift the weight of one’s chest,” Charles spat out.

-It was convenient.
-One could be absolved of all faults to their sin if they confessed to being tempted by dark magic.
-The old farmer confessed to seeing the specter of a nude woman at night, touching him whilst his wife slept by his side.
-Lust was a sin, dreaming of it was worse.
-It showed what your soul yearned for without the guidance of your conscious mind.
+It was a buried observation, but George couldn’t deny its existence.
+The confessions were convenient.
+One could be absolved of all faults if they confessed to being tempted by dark magic.
+The old medicine man confessed to seeing the specter of a nude woman at night, touching him whilst his wife slept by his side.
+Lust was a sin; dreaming of it was worse.
+It shows what your soul yearns for without the guidance of a conscious mind— of a godly mind.
 Corrupted.
 It was good that the old man confessed, even better that his soul was saved by being the victim of evil torment.

 “No, I dare question man.”